Fr\'echet Distance Under Translation: Conditional Hardness and an Algorithm via Offline Dynamic Grid Reachability: Algorithm: Reduction to Grid Reachability

 \subsection{Solving Offline Dynamic Grid Reachability}

-We prove \thmref{algo-batchfrechet} using the grid reachability data structure given in \lemref{ds}. \optmarvin{Der folgende Algo und Beweis könnten verschönert werden...} Specifically, we claim that the following algorithm (formalized as Algorithm~\ref{alg:batchfrechet}) solves Offline Dynamic Grid Reachability in time $\Oh(n^2 + Un^{2/3}\log^2 n)$.
-We partition our updates $u_1,\dots, u_U$ into groups $u_1, \dots, u_{\Oh(U/k)}$ containing $k$ updates each.
-For any group $\bar{u}_i$, let $\term_i$ denote the set of positions of updates in $\bar{u}_i$ and consider the grid reachability data structure $\diagram_i=\diagram_{M_i, \term_i}$ with terminal set $\term_i$ and matrix $M_i$ obtained from $M$ by performing all updates prior to $\bar{u}_i$ and setting the positions of all terminals $\term_i$ to 0.
-For each update within $\bar{u}_i$, we can determine whether it creates a monotone 1-path from $(1,1)$ to $(n,n)$ by simply determining the set $F\subseteq \term_i$ of terminals that are set to 1 (at the point of this update) and performing the corresponding reachability query in~$\diagram_i$.
+We prove \thmref{algo-batchfrechet} using the grid reachability data structure given in \lemref{ds}.
+Specifically, we claim that the following algorithm (formalized as Algorithm~\ref{alg:batchfrechet}) solves Offline Dynamic Grid Reachability in time $\Oh(n^2 + Un^{2/3}\log^2 n)$.
+We partition our updates $u_1,\dots, u_U$ into groups $\bar{u}_1, \dots, \bar{u}_{\Oh(U/k)}$ containing $k$ updates each.
+For any group $\bar{u}_i$, let $M_i$ be obtained from $M$ by performing all updates \emph{prior} to $\bar{u_i}$.
+Note that $\bar{u}_i$ will update a set of at most $k$ positions; denote this set by $\term_i$.
+We build the grid reachability data structure $\diagram_i=\diagram_{M^\zero_i, \term_i}$ with terminal set $\term_i$ and matrix $M^\zero_i$ obtained from $M_i$ by setting the positions of all terminals $\term_i$ to 0.
+Observe that the state after any update within $\bar{u}_i$ corresponds to $M_i^\zero$ with some additional positions in $\term_i$ set to $1$ (the \emph{free terminals}).
+Thus, for each update within $\bar{u}_i$, we can determine whether it creates a monotone 1-path from $(1,1)$ to $(n,n)$ by simply determining the set $F\subseteq \term_i$ of free terminals at the point of this update and performing the corresponding reachability query in~$\diagram_i$.
 It is straightforward to argue that the resulting algorithm correctly solves Offline Dynamic Grid Reachability.